SeaGraphData/SeaGraphData/README.md

 For any query, please do not hesitate to contact me.

 Most of the section above mentioned are in process.
+Due to the recent incorporation, the files will be uploaded over the time.
+Appeciate your patience!